npolley/CircumSpectrum/src/RADAR/README.md

 - Filterable tables of significant features.
 - A textual analysis report summarizing cohorts/assays, stratifications, inner/outer comparisons, thresholds, and run time.

-**Output of this stage:** stratified views and exports of flux-derived fingerprints and features, which then feed into fingerprint building.
+**Output of this stage:** stratified views and exports of flux-derived comparisons and features, which then feed into fingerprint building.

 ---